 Some chapters focus on the legal regulation of agroecology from a food law perspective.
 Others are geared toward providing regulators, lawmakers and attorneys with the scientific and policy background of those concepts, so that they are equipped in the field of food law in everyday practice and policy.
 Climate change dimensions of the issues are woven throughout the book.

-PART 1 FUNDAMENTALS LEGAL PROTECTION OF AGROBIODIVERSITY AND AGROECOLOGY 1.
-Local Agricultural Knowledge and Climate Change Michael Blakeney and Christoph Antons 2.
-Agrobiodiversity, Agroecology and Private Law Alberto G. Cianci 3.
-Rights-Based International Agroecological Law Gabriela Steier Part 2 SPECIFIC CHALLENGES FOOD AGROBIODIVERISTY AND AGROECOLOGY 4.Regulatory Options for Food Waste Minimisation Michael Blakeney 5.
-Indigenous Peoples and Practices in Africa and their Impact on Agrobiodiversity Wele Elangwe and Dr. Rosemary Agbor 6.
+PART 1 FUNDAMENTALS OF LEGAL PROTECTION OF AGROBIODIVERSITY AND AGROECOLOGY 1.
+Local Agricultural Knowledge and Food Security Michael Blakeney 2.
+Agrobiodiversity, Agroecology, and Private Law Alberto Giulio Cianci 3.
+Rights-Based International Agroecological Law Gabriela Steier Part 2 SPECIFIC CHALLENGES FOR AGROBIODIVERISTY AND AGROECOLOGY 4.Regulatory Options for Food Waste Minimization Michael Blakeney 5.
+Indigenous Peoples and Agrobiodiversity in Africa Rosemary Agbor and Wele Elangwe 6.
 Inclusive Participation of Persons with Disabilities in Aspects of Agroecology and Agrobiodiversity Ivan Mugabi 7.
-A Special Look at Olives Alex Cherry 8.
+The Special Case of Olives Alex Cherry 8.
 South Asian Perspectives of Food and Law in Agroecology and Agrobiodiversity Sumit Saurav 9.
 Agrobiodiversity Loss and the Construction of Regulatory Frameworks for Crop Germplasm Susannah Chapman and Paul Heald